-Frequently Asked Questions
+Commonly Asked Questions

-Who does PATH serve?
+Who is PATH for?

 - Patients receiving treatment (such as radiation, chemotherapy or dialysis) for a serious medical condition.

-What services does PATH provide?
+What services does PATH include?

 How much does PATH cost?